-OVERVIEW: The Annenberg Foundation makes their grants to "visionary leaders of nonprofit organizations that provide impactful programs and services through collaborative models."
-They give highest priority to the five counties in the Greater Los Angeles area.
-Though their grants aren't explicitly restricted to organizations residing within this area, your program won't be considered if it doesn't at least have some connection to the greater L.A. region.
+OVERVIEW: Annenberg's grantmaking prioritizes leadership, a commitment to diversity, innovation, and organizational strength.
+It gives highest priority to the five counties in the Greater Los Angeles area.
+Though its grants are not explicitly restricted to organizations residing within this area, Annenberg will not consider a program if it does not have a connection to the greater L.A. region.

-Some past recipients of Annenberg Foundation funds include $25,000 to the Delta Blues Foundation for artist stipends as part of their Arts and Education Program; $10,000 to the Angels Gate Cultural Center for "capacity building efforts, including a board retreat focusing on board development and strategic planning"; $10,000 to the 18th Street Arts Complex for a staff and board retreat; and $100,000 to the Norris Center for the Performing Arts for the construction of their Education Building, a facility that enables the expansion of their education department.
+Some past grantees include the Delta Blues Foundation for artist stipends as part of their Arts and Education Program and the Angels Gate Cultural Center for "capacity building efforts, including a board retreat focusing on board development and strategic planning" among many others.